-HIGH - Read together with Recommendation 27, these two recommendations (Rec.
+- HIGH Read together with Recommendation 27, these two recommendations (Rec.
 27 and Rec.
-28) have a high impact, in that a mandatory notification is now a notification that registrants may opt out of.
+28) have a high impact, in that a mandatory notification is now a notification that registrants - may opt out of.

-The working group believes it is beneficial to ensure that the RNH is notified of changes to their domain registration data, in case the change was inadvertent (e.g., they thought they were updating a different domain) or unauthorized (e.g., someone accessed their account without permission), while the RNH should also be empowered to turn off these notices.
+The Working Group believes it is beneficial to ensure that the RNH is notified of changes to their domain registration data, in case the change was inadvertent (e.g., they thought they were updating a different domain) or unauthorized (e.g., someone accessed their account without permission), while the RNH should also be empowered to turn off these notices.

-The working group understands that these notifications are a personal data processing activity which may not be deemed absolutely necessary, and so the working group recommends the RNH be able to decide if they want to receive these notices or not.
+The Working Group understands that these notifications are a personal data processing activity which may not be deemed absolutely necessary, and so the working group recommends the RNH be able to decide if they want to receive these notices or not.
 Since the notification is sent for security purposes, it should be required by default with the option to turn it off provided.
-The working group also believes the mandatory provision of the consequences associated with opting out of these notifications will help the RNH understand their options which have security benefits.
+The Working Group also believes the mandatory provision of the consequences associated with opting out of these notifications will help the RNH understand their options which have security benefits.

-Regarding the RDDS Accuracy Program Specification (RAPS), the working group believes RAPS is for a different purpose and should not be affected by this CORD process.
+With regard to the RDDS Accuracy Program Specification (RAPS), the Working Group believes RAPS is for a different purpose and should not be affected by this CORD process.